CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

         ├── inc
         └── CMakeLists.txt

-    - The CMakeLists.txt collects all unit tests from the module.
-It has the came content for the every module and can be copied over.
-Here is its code which can be used during the new test environment setup:
+    - The :file:`CMakeLists.txt` collects all unit tests from the module.
+It has the same content for every module and can be copied over.
+Here is its code which can be used during the setup of new test environments:
         .. code-block:: cmake

             cmake_minimum_required(VERSION 3.14)